-Please consider joining our Adoration Society and signing up for a regular weekly Holy Hour.
-Find out about our most urgent needs.
+Consider joining our Adoration Society and signing up for a regular weekly Holy Hour.
+View our most urgent needs.

-Pro-Life First Saturday - Join our Pro-Life Ministry the first Saturday each month praying the rosary for an end to abortion.
+Join our Pro-Life Ministry the first Saturday each month praying the rosary for an end to abortion.
 We gather and pray between 9-11am near the Manassas abortion facility at Sudley Rd & Forestwood Ln.
 The Holy Spirit's influence and sight of those praying are powerful deterrents.
-For info, contact Gina HTCProLife@gmail.com
+Info: HTCProLife@gmail.com